Acemagic S1 mini PC review

 In our experience, there's an interesting balance of price, features, and performance here.
 It is an excellent choice if you want a versatile mini PC for everyday tasks, a soft router or a network storage solution.

 The S1 handles general office applications and light creative tasks with ease, making it a reliable choice for home or small office setups.
-While its Intel UHD Graphics limits its ability to handle the latest, graphics-heavy games, it performs adequately with older or less demanding titles.
+While the Intel UHD Graphics limits the machine's ability to handle graphics-heavy games, it performs well with older or less demanding titles.

-The standout feature of the S1 is its suitability as a home network hub.
-Its dual Gigabit Ethernet capability, combined with fast Wi-Fi and expandable storage, makes it ideal for use as a file storage server or for managing home network security.
-The additional touch of the 1.9" TFT LCD screen for real-time system monitoring is a unique and nice addition.
+The standout feature of the S1 comes when it is used as a home office network hub.
+Its dual Gigabit Ethernet can be hardwired into the network, or you can utilise the fast Wi-Fi for connection.
+The fact that the storage is expandable easily makes this machine ideal for use as a file storage server or for managing home network security.
+The additional touch of the 1.9" TFT LCD screen for real-time system monitoring is a unique feature and again reinforces the fact that it can be used as a soft-server.

 Swipe to scroll horizontally